Fiveable

 5. Decide on the best approach

-The point of using a process like this is to slow down enough to actually compare your options instead of just picking the first idea that sounds good.
+The point is to slow down enough to actually compare options instead of grabbing the first idea that sounds good.

 Decision-Making Criteria

 Criteria are the standards you use to judge each option.
-Good criteria mix two types of considerations:
+Strong criteria mix two types of considerations.

-Quantifiable costs and benefits are things you can measure with numbers:
+Quantifiable costs and benefits can be measured with numbers:

 • Impact on production costs